 Table 6 reports the results.
 Columns 1-3 include only the baseline set of fixed effects, and the subsequent columns report results from the cross-section and panel identification specifications.
-For each set of fixed effects, we start with estimating only the own and cross price elasticities (where all three cross-price elasticities are restricted to be identical) .
+For each set of fixed effects, we start with estimating only the own and cross price elasticities (where all three cross-price elasticities are restricted to be identical).
 In all specifications, higher prices significantly increase abstinence as expected, and on average goods are weak substitutes.
 Next (in columns 2, 5, and 8), we allow the own and cross price elasticities to vary with whether the own good is a taboo.
-We find strong support for the first set of hypotheses: $\alpha_4 < 0$ and $\operatorname{sign}\alpha_3 \neq \operatorname{sign}\alpha_5$ in all specifications.
+We find strong support for the first set of hypotheses: $\alpha_4 < 0$ and $\text{sign}\alpha_3 \neq \text{sign}\alpha_5$ in all specifications.
 When the own good is not a taboo for the household's religion, increases in own price substantially reduce consumption.
 But this effect falls significantly when the good is a taboo.
 In other words, demand for taboo goods is highly inelastic.
-Similarly, the cross-price terms imply goods are substitutes when the own good is not a taboo.
+Similarly, the cross-price terms imply goods are substitutes when the own good is not a taboo, but are highly cross-price inelastic when the own good is a taboo.

 Finally, columns 3, 6, and 9 allow the cross price elasticities to also vary depending on whether the other good is a taboo or not.
-Our main hypothesis, that taboo goods will tend to be complements with each other in a framework where identity choices depend on economic costs, is strongly supported.
-Across all three specifications, $\alpha_7$ is significantly greater than zero.
-When both the own and other good are taboos, the cross price terms are more positive and goods are more complementary.
+Our main hypothesis, that taboo goods will tend to be complements with each other in a framework where identity choices depend on economic